 On the other hand, students who work more than 15 hours a week are more likely to drop out of school due to the demands of balancing work and school.

-At the end of the day, the most important thing is that your child graduate with a college degree and get a quality education—and their college job shouldn't get in the way of that.
+At the end of the day, the most important thing is that you graduate with a college degree and get a quality education—and a job shouldn't get in the way of that.